jolfad/dott-data-modelling/README.md

  After studying the data and the business questions, I made the below decisions on the data modelling:

  ### Telemetry
  I decided to model this as a ***snapshot fact table*** that shows the status of every vehicle at the end of every day.
 The field that determines the date is the ***time_gps*** field.
 The reason for this was because a lot of the business questions seemed to focus on ***activities that happened in a given day/week***.
 As a result, it appears that the business will get the most value from having the data modelled on at least a daily grain.
+The model is incremental and builds on records from the previous day (Day minus 1).
+Every vehicle can only have one record for a given day.
+This model can help business users know the status of every vehicle at the end of a day, as well as how many days have passed since a vehicle last received a gps signal.

  ### State
  I decided to model this as a ***Type 2 Slowly Changing Dimension***.
+This dataset contains data received every 15 minutes and shows the current state of a vehicle as defined by three states; ***is_deployed***, ***is_broken***, ***is_in_warehouse***.
+However, based on the kind of questions the business is looking to ask of the data, most of this data is redundant since this is essentially a snapshot of vehicle state, roughly every 15 minutes.
+What will be of value to the business will be to show state changes only.
+A state change in this model is defined as when any of the three vehicle states changes from **true** to **false** and vice-versa.
+Modelled as a Type 2 Slowly Changing Dimension, this model will close a record and open a new one when there's a state change in one of the three states; it will also track which of the states had a change so that the business can use this to answer key business questions.

  ## Tables and table structure

  ## Variables used in query

+ ## Sample queries